-5 milliliters of venous blood were taken from each participant, including both patients and controls, under sterile conditions.
+5 milliliters of venous blood were taken from each patient and control subject, under sterile conditions.
 The blood samples were divided into separate EDTA tubes for gene expression analysis.
 RNA extraction was carried out using Tirol Reagent from ZYMO Research and ReliaPrepTM RNA Miniprep Systems from Promega in the USA.
 The concentration and purity of RNA were assessed using the QuantusTM Fluorometer.